-The Cabin at Shotpouch Creek is a lovely cedar-and-hemlock, two-bedroom cabin nestled in the Oregon Coast Range on a 40-acre nature reserve about 25 miles west of Corvallis.
-The cabin is centered around a spacious living/meeting/writing area with a wall of windows looking out onto Shotpouch Creek, a tributary of the Marys River.
+The Cabin at Shotpouch Creek is a comfortable two-bedroom cabin nestled in the Oregon Coast Range on a 70-acre nature reserve about 25 miles west of Corvallis.
+The house overlooks Shotpouch Creek, a tributary of the Marys River.
 From the cabin, miles of hiking trails climb into the forest- and fern-covered hills.
-With its steep wooded hillsides, skunk-cabbage swales, creeks, meadowlands, and ridgetops, this 40-acre nature reserve and writing retreat will remain forever a place of peace, creativity, and natural beauty.
-The cabin is nicely furnished and has a well-equipped kitchen, electric heat and telephone.
-There is no internet service or cell phone reception.
+Inside the cabin is a spacious living/meeting/writing area.
+A wall of windows looks out onto the creek and meadow.
+The furnished cabin has a simple kitchen, a heating/cooling unit, and a landline telephone.
+There is no cell phone service or internet at the cabin.

 During these biannual, all-day events at Shotpouch Cabin, we begin by working on the land—planting cedars, restoring trails, removing invasive blackberry.
 In the afternoon, we share lunch and then gather in the cabin for a free writing workshop.